Dream Invest Grow: Purposeful Travel Trip 2026

 DONATE via e-Transfer (Group or Individual)

-Step 2: Please fill out the following form or send us an email with your name, and address.
+Step 2: Please fill out the “e-transfer donation form’ form or send us an email with your name, and address.
 This will allow us to make the deposit and provide you with a tax receipt for your donation.

 DONATE via Cheque (Group or Individual)